Airport lounge reviews, flight reviews and travel inspiration

-Welcome to our Milan travel guide, perfect for anyone planning a budget-friendly weekend in this stylish city.
+Welcome to our Milan Itinerary Weekend, perfect for anyone planning a few days in this stylish city.
 Milan is a city of fashion, stunning architecture, and great experiences, and in this guide, we show you how to enjoy it all for just £250 each.
-The verdict?
-Mission accomplished with £7 to spare!
 Here’s how we did it.

-Getting There: A Milan Travel Guide to Arrivals and Transfers
+Getting There: Milan itinerary Weekend Arrivals and Transfers

 Our journey began with the Stansted Express from London Liverpool Street to Stansted Airport.
 The 45-minute journey set us back £31 return each, even after using a railcard discount.
 A hefty start, but necessary for our weekend getaway.